CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 25 Shrine Stones
 - **Recommendations:** It's pretty straightforward.
 Tackle the Tylu, win the Shrine Stones.
 Good luck!

+### Where Life Flows - HuntS3

+- **Location:** Available in Luciola Forest
+- **Unlocked by:** Hunt Trail: HuntS2 Stumbling Upon Sheep
+- **Type:** Collection
+- **Requirements:** Deliver 50 Swamp Moss
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:** Swamp Moss is available in the deeper parts of Raina, if you have trouble finding it.
+And while I wouldn't belabor myself to fill this up, it's a nice use for the Swamp Moss one tends to accumulate in Raina.

 ### White Coat - Gansu

 - **Location:** Gansu Watering Hole